 Another great way to ensure that you get enough fiber, especially on a busy schedule, is with wholesome, keto-friendly meal replacement shakes like 310 Shakes.

 These shakes provide plant-based nutrition perfectly suited for low-carb diets, with only 1-3g of net carbs, 15g of high-quality protein, 5g of fiber, and no sugar.
 And this keto kit comes with a 310 Shake in the flavor of your choice along with other invaluable keto essentials, like MCT Oil.
 Find out more about the 310 Keto Kit now!

 2) Eating Too Many Saturated Fats

-Although adding more healthy fats into your diet is good for your health, using the wrong kinds of fats isn’t.
-Many people that go keto end up eating a lot of highly saturated animal fats, which may end up negatively affecting your health in the long-run.
-Instead, aim to use healthy, unsaturated fats like healthy oils (coconut, olive, MCT), nuts, fatty fish, avocado and more.
+Many people that go keto end up eating an overabundance of highly-saturated animal fats, which may end up negatively affecting your health in the long-run.
+Instead, aim to use healthier sources of both saturated and unsaturated fats like healthy oils (coconut, olive, MCT), nuts and seeds, fatty fish, avocado, and olives.

 3) Keto Flu